AlessiOrl/Named-Entity-Recognition/README.md

 This is the first homework of the NLP 2022 course at Sapienza University of Rome.

+N.B.
 Dataset and checkpoint is omitted for confidentiality

 #### Instructor